owensmurray/ribbit/README.md

-  Then you would be free to deconstruct this type (using type families), transform it into another schema, generate customized `CREATE TABLE` statements if the (forthcoming) ones provided aren't good enough for your back-end or use case... that sort of thing.
+  Then you would be free to deconstruct this type (using type families), transform it into another schema, generate customized `CREATE TABLE` statements if the ones provided aren't good enough for your back-end or use case... that sort of thing.
 As a somewhat contrived example: maybe, for who knows what reason, you never want to allow null values in your database.
 You can write a type family that can inspect every field in an arbitrary schema, replacing all the `Maybe a` with just `a`, like:

   ```haskell
   -- With -XPolyKinds